Build a receiver

-Traces track the progression of a single request, called a trace, as it is handled by services that make up an application.
+Traces that track the progression of a single request, known as a trace, as it is handled by services that make up an application.
 The request may be initiated by a user or an application.
-Distributed tracing is a form of tracing that traverses process, network and security boundaries.
+Distributed tracing is a form of tracing that traverses process, network, and security boundaries.

-In order to implement a traces receiver you will need the following:
+To implement a trace receiver, you need the following:

-• A Config implementation to enable the trace receiver to gather and validate its configurations within the Collector’s config.yaml.
+• A Config implementation so the trace receiver can gather and validate its configurations in the Collector config.yaml.

 • A receiver.Factory implementation so the Collector can properly instantiate the trace receiver component.

-• A TracesReceiver implementation that is responsible to collect the telemetry, convert it to the internal trace representation, and hand the information to the next consumer in the pipeline.
+• A receiver.Traces implementation that collects the telemetry, converts it to the internal trace representation, and passes the telemetry to the next consumer in the pipeline.

-In this tutorial we will create a sample trace receiver called tailtracer that simulates a pull operation and generates traces as an outcome of that operation.
-The next sections will guide you through the process of implementing the steps above in order to create the receiver, so let’s get started.
+This tutorial shows you how to create a trace receiver called tailtracer that simulates a pull operation and generates traces as an outcome of that operation.

 Setting up receiver development and testing environment

-First use the Building a Custom Collector tutorial to create a Collector instance named otelcol-dev; all you need is to copy the builder-config.yaml described on Step 2 and run the builder.
-As an outcome you should now have a folder structure like this:
+First, use the Building a Custom Collector tutorial to create a Collector instance named otelcol-dev; all you need is to copy the builder-config.yaml described in Step 2 and run the builder.
+As an outcome, you should now have a folder structure like this:

 .